CDLUC3/merritt-docker/PITCHME.md

 - Contact Terry |
   - if you would like a detailed overview of those details
   - would like to run this yourself
-- The Dryad configuration is a work in progress |
-  - That configuration has not yet been added to this presentation

 ---